 Plus500 has its own proprietary platform that is very user-friendly and comes with a number of useful features.
-These include basic charting tools and custom price alerts that can be customised and sent to your mobile via the Plus500 trading app.
+These include basic charting tools and custom price alerts that can be customised and sent to your mobile via the Plus500 trading app (Find out more about the best trading apps here).
 This means you never have to worry about missing an opportunity to buy Vodafone shares.

 The minimum deposit for this broker is just £100, which is low in comparison to many other platforms.
 You can choose from a range of payment methods, including PayPal.
 Plus500 is licensed by the FCA and its parent company is on the London Stock Exchange, so you needn’t have any concerns about safety.

 - Price Alerts: Catch the next pullback for trading

 - Leverage: Trade share CFDs at up to 20:1

 - Limited Analysis: No backtests or custom technical indicators

 3. Capital.com - UK Broker with AI-Based Trading Bot